-There were 7 members reported with a missing gender.
+There was 1 member reported with a missing gender.
 We assumed male gender for retirees and female gender for survivors.
 There were no members reported with a missing or invalid birth date.

 There were no survivors reported on the data file with an expired benefit.